ThinkingInTypes/ThinkingInTypes.github.io/Chapters/06_Immutability.md

 One common convention is the use of ALL_CAPS names for constants.
 According to PEP 8 (Python's style guide),
-"constants are usually defined on a module level and written in all capital letters with underscores separating words".
+"constants are usually defined on a module level and written in all capital letters with underscores separating words."
 For example, one might write:

 ```python